-Affiliate marketing, albeit an exciting opportunity, is a job.
+Running a business and doing its marketing, albeit an exciting opportunity, is a job requiring great workflow habits.

 You’ll wake to a mounting number of tasks to complete in order to keep your profits stable.
 You’re always on the lookout for new tools and resources that’ll give you an edge.
 There are always new products and platforms to choose from to grow the business.

 In essence: it’s a labor of love – and you’ve gotta love it all day, every day.

 You only have 24 hours in the day and even less time that you can dedicate to the actual operation.

 These are a selection of helpful tips and tricks for getting more done with less time.